ELIXIR-Belgium/infectious-diseases-toolkit-sandbox/showcase/linked-cohort-data.md

 ## Acknowledgements
 ### ReCoDID Project Team Members
 The work presented here was a coordinated effort of multiple teams covering the different aspects of the process:

 **Data collection and submissions** were coordinated by the Viroscience department at Erasmus Medical Centre (EMC), Rotterdam, NL:
 Clara Amid, Janko van Beek, Gijs van Nierop, Rory de Vries, Marion Koopmans.

 **Harmonisation of clinical-epidemiological data** was performed at the University Hospital Heidelberg, Germany:
 Frank Tobian, Thomas Jänisch.

-The infrastructure for data sharing and support for the data linking process was provided by EMBL-EBI, Hinxton, UK:
+The **infrastructure for data sharing and support for the data linking process** was provided by EMBL-EBI, Hinxton, UK:
 Gabriele Rinck, Zahra Waheed, Nadim Rahman, Marcos Casado Barbero, Mallory Freeberg, Dipayan Gupta, Anja Füllgrabe, Ugis Sarkans, Guy Cochrane.

 Additional people who have contributed:
-Coline Thomas, Marianna Ventouratou, Guy Cochrane, Suran Jayathilaka, Vishnukumar Balavenkataraman Kadhirvelu
+Coline Thomas, Marianna Ventouratou, Guy Cochrane, Suran Jayathilaka and Vishnukumar Balavenkataraman Kadhirvelu.

 ### Support
 ReCoDID project is funded by the European Union’s Horizon 2020 Research and Innovation Programme, grant agreement N° 825746, and the Canadian Institutes of Health Research, Institute of Genetics (CIHR-IG), grant agreement N° 01886-000.